 Dirty Electricity – Is it really “Electropollution” or a Real Threat to Health and Safety?
 The Dirtier Truth

 “Dirty electricity” is a rather unscientific term used loosely to describe a signal waveform that has extraneous noise components riding on top of it – typically of higher frequencies and/or a transient random nature.

-It is more accurate to describe it as a noisy signal and the term of “dirty electricity” used by so many alleged experts typically refers to the 120 Volt 60 Hz AC with high frequency components.
+It is more accurate to describe it as a noisy signal and the term of “dirty electricity” used by so many alleged experts typically refers to the 120 Volt 60 Hz AC with higher frequency components.
 Incidentally, ScanTech Consulting has the capability to evaluate the amount of high frequency noise on a power line in the ranges of 10 KHz – 10 MHz in order to diagnose possible EMI and equipment interference issues. (see picture below)

 The controversy is whether or not this phenomena has any measurable impact on human health and safety.
 Please notice that the use of the terms “dirty” and “electropollution” have a negative connotation and will tend to immediately bias any reader.
 Also, the term “dirty electricity” and “electropollution” are not the same.
 Dirty electricity is any electromagnetic waveform that has unwanted and / or noticeable harmonics and regular or intermittent transients in either the voltage and / or the current component.
 Electropollution is another relatively unscientific term used by certain EMF consultants / specialists to describe potentially any and all electromagnetic waves of artificial origin, so dirty electricity is only a small subset or percentage of EMFs (in terms of absolute electrical power) that could be included in the meaning of electropollution.

 Bear in mind that there are a number of natural sources of electromagnetic noise such as the Schumann resonances, (spectral peaks in the Earth’s natural ELF field) and radio atmospheric signals which are known as “whistlers” and “sferics” (or also spelled “spherics”) which are produced by global lightning strikes that interact with the ionosphere and Earth’s magnetosphere.